Domestic Violence in Nigeria

 In Nigeria, there is a traditional view that a man and his family owns the wife. such views have not changed even today and are a contributory factor to domestic violence and abuses.
 Worse is when abused women complain to their family or religious leaders and they tend to take the sides of the abusers, encouraging the woman to continue the relationship or marriage citing different reasons.

-More often than not, women are blamed for the bad behaviour of the husband/partner.
-Blames range from ‘the woman is bad or wicked’, ‘she doesn’t know how to talk to her husband’, ‘she doesn’t have a good manner of approach’, ‘she is badly cultured’, ‘she should know that men will be men’ etc.
+More often than not, women are blamed for the bad behaviour of their husbands/partner.
+Blames range from ‘the woman is bad or wicked’, ‘she doesn’t know how to talk to her husband’, ‘she doesn’t have a good manner of approach, ‘she is badly cultured’, ‘she should know that men will be men’ etc.

 Different Forms of Domestic Violence

-Most commonly experienced violence against women in Nigeria is physical violence.
+The most commonly experienced violence against women in Nigeria is physical violence.
 In most religiously inclined families the parents do not encourage the woman to return back home on the ground that no one will remarry her and her brothers don’t have enough landed properties to share with a sister (who got married and returned with kids).
 It’s worse when a woman has no place to escape abuse or no money to fend for herself and her children.
-To make the matters worse, when the cases get to law enforcement, the authorities sweep it under the rug and brush it off.
+To make the matters worse, when the cases get to law enforcement, the authorities sweep them under the rug and brush them off.
 If the offender or abuser is financially stable to bribe his way, the case dies off.

 Living Through Violence: My Personal Experience